SumiAkter2/electronic-first/Readme.md

  ### Description:
  - Created the page in index.html
- - Usaged style from style.scss
+ - Used style in style.scss
- - Created dynamic (like: button clickable) in the main.js
+ - Used javascript in  main.js
  - For the trending section ,I created a product.json and fetch product and showed product
  - I did responsive for 3 device(phone, tablet,desktop )
  - For the image , it put in imgbb and taken from here